Benjoband/FIT-projects/README.md

 This repository contains most of the projects I made during my studies at FIT BUT and feel proud about.
 They cover many different languages and application all summarized below.
 Some team projects are not yet posted as I did not get permission from my teammates yet.
 Some team projects are already posted and marked as team projects and teammates are tagged.

 - **Languages:** C, C++, Python, PHP, Haskell, Prolog, JavaScript, HTML/CSS
-- **Frameworks & Tools:** Laravel, MPI, OpenMP, SFML, SIMLIB, ESP-IDF
+- **Frameworks & Tools:** Laravel, MPI, OpenMP, SFML, SIMLIB, ESP-IDF, QT
 - **Concepts:** Web development, embedded systems, machine learning, parallel computing, neural networks, data analysis, simulation, compiler design

 ## 📆 Timeline